dbt-labs/dbt-labs-experimental-features/insert_by_period/README.md

 **Caveats:**

-- This materialization is compatible and tested for a subset of adapeters for now: BigQuery, Databricks, PostgreSQL, Redshift and Snowflake.
+- This materialization is compatible and tested for a subset of adapters for now: BigQuery, Databricks, PostgreSQL, Redshift and Snowflake.
 - This materialization can only be used for a model where records are not expected to change after they are created.
 - Any model post-hooks that use `{{ this }}` will fail using this materialization.
 For example: